mozilla/anodejsholidayseason/fully_loaded_node.md

   * **saturation**: The solution will be able to use every available processor.
   * **responsiveness**: Our application's UI should remain responsive.
 Always.
-  * **grace**: When overwhelmed with more traffic than we can handle, we should serve as many users as we can, and display a clear error to the remainder.
+  * **grace**: When overwhelmed with more traffic than we can handle, we should serve as many users as we can, and promptly display a clear error to the remainder.
-  * **simplicity**: The solution should easy to incrementally integrate into an existing server.
+  * **simplicity**: The solution should be easy to incrementally integrate into an existing server.

-Armed with these requirements, we can meaningfully contrast several different approaches:
+Armed with these requirements, we can meaningfully contrast the approaches:

 ### Approach 1: Just do it on the main thread.